jbossdemocentral/bpms-install-demo/README.md

 1. [Download and unzip.](https://github.com/jbossdemocentral/bpms-install-demo/archive/master.zip)

-2. Add product installer to installs directory.
+2. Add the EAP installer and BPM Suite deployable to installs directory.

 3. Run the 'init-docker.sh' or 'init-docker.ps1' file.